-The Global Health Insurance Card (GHIC) ensures that UK residents still have the right to emergency and medically necessary healthcare when travelling in the EU.
+The Global Health Insurance Card (GHIC) ensures that UK residents still have the right to emergency and medically necessary healthcare when travelling in Europe.

 Its predecessor, the European Health Insurance Card (EHIC), is in the process of being phased out following Britain’s departure from the EU.